 Everyone who works in our school has a responsibility to make sure that all our students are safe.

-Wycombe High School is committed to safeguarding and promoting the welfare of children and young people and expects all staff, Trustees, supply staff, visitors and volunteers and visitors to share this commitment.
+Wycombe High School is committed to safeguarding and promoting the welfare of children and young people and expects all staff, trustees, supply staff, visitors and volunteers to share this commitment.
 We listen intently to our students and any concerns they may have, and take seriously what they tell us.
 We work in partnership with parents/carers to enable our students to enjoy school, achieve their full potential and make a positive contribution to the wider aspects of school and community life.

 To ensure a safe school environment, our selection and recruitment policy includes all checks on staff and regular volunteers’ suitability, including Disclosure and Barring Service (DBS) checks, as recommended by Buckinghamshire Council, in accordance with current legislation.